- December 16, 2021

 - The game has an interesting concept and can be fun to play, especially when creating complex machines.

-- Players appreciate the physics-based mechanics and the challenge it provides without being overly stressful.
+- Players appreciate the physics-based mechanics and the challenge it provides, making it engaging for those who enjoy problem-solving.

-- There is potential for the game to improve with future updates, and some players are willing to return to it later.
+- There is potential for the game to improve with future updates, as many players see it as a work in progress with room for enhancement.

 - The game feels clunky and unfinished, with many players noting that it resembles an early access title rather than a polished release.